sonicFanTech/vidplayer/README.md

 Added Discord RPC, Changed the default volume to 50.0 - v2.0.7

 Added a Discord Rich Presence toggle in Settings (enables/disables RPC at runtime).
 When enabled the app holds a single Presence connection and PlaylistWindow uses it, Added an Always on Top setting in Settings, Added Full Screen entry to the Tools menu.
 Full-screen opens a fullscreen Toplevel that shows the artwork prominently and supports: [Escape to exit fullscreen, Clicking the artwork toggles play/pause, A small label shows filename and a close button], All new settings are saved to CONFIG_FILE and loaded at startup - v2.0.8

+added External artwork persistence across restarts [saved to artmap.json], added Prev / Next buttons in the fullscreen overlay, Overlay auto-hide after a few seconds of inactivity and reappear on mouse move, Also keeps the "choose external artwork when embedded missing" flow, but now it persists the choice immediately. - v2.0.8.1